 - Peas – New York Vegetable Research Association/Council (2017)

 - Snap Beans and Lima Beans - New York Vegetable Research Council (2014)

 - Sweet Corn - New York processing vegetable growers (2013)

 Community and Structural

 Human-induced climate change is resulting in an increase in extreme weather events or a gradual rise of average annual temperatures.
 The Northeast is not immune to these changes and there is noticeable change in the agro- and natural ecosystems.
 What will changes in climate mean for the distribution and occurrences of pests?
 How will IPM respond to these changes and what tools will help in addressing the needs?
 These questions and others will require answers, which may come from scientific research and extension communities.

 Production systems are changing with technology.
-Controlled traffic farming, vertical skyscrape farming, roof top gardens, and other alternative production systems that incorporate advanced technology are not exempt from pests.
+Controlled traffic farming, vertical skyscraper farming, rooftop gardens, and other alternative production systems that incorporate advanced technology are not exempt from pests.
 Current production systems, including organic and sustainable, could benefit from the incorporation of automation, sensors, and micro-scale technologies.
-How will the technologies and advanced production systems help advance the development and adoption of IPM?
+How will the latest technologies and advanced production systems help with the development and adoption of IPM?
 Biologists, engineers, computer scientists and others are working together to find out.

 - NEERA-1004 Extension, Research, and Regulatory Priorities - Northeast Region Technical Committee on IPM (2014)